HurrayBanana/P5jsScripts/DemoCodingExercises/scroller/task6/information.md

-# Strectching the image to fill the canvas
+# Strectching the message to fill the canvas

 Currently the scrolling message starts somewhere to the left of the screen